ipython/ipython-website/pyreadline.rst

  * Pasting of multiline code removing empty lines
  * System bell is disabled by default, can be activated in config file.

-Note: UNC readline is not being developed further by Gary, and Py``Readline can be considered the continuation of that project.
+Note: UNC readline is not being developed further by Gary, and PyReadline can be considered the continuation of that project.
 This was done in full agreement with Gary, given his current development priorities.

 ----------------
  Mailing list
 ----------------